How Treasury Bills and Money Market Funds React to Falling Interest Rates

 Longer Duration T-Bills

-Longer-duration T-bills (e.g., those with maturities of six months or more) are more sensitive to interest rate changes compared to shorter-duration T-bills.
+Longer-duration T-bills (e.g., those with maturities of six months or more), as well as bonds and notes, are more sensitive to interest rate changes compared to shorter-duration T-bills.
 When interest rates go down, the price of longer-duration T-bills increases more significantly than that of shorter-duration T-bills.

 For instance, a 6-month T-bill will have a more pronounced price increase compared to a 1-month T-bill when interest rates fall.
 This is due to the longer duration of the 6-month T-bill, which makes it more valuable in a declining interest rate environment.
 Conversely, when interest rates rise, the prices of longer-duration T-bills will decrease more significantly than shorter-duration T-bills.